2019 Review: Our 2nd Year at Speedinvest Marketplaces & Consumer (Part 1)

 Finally, I couldn’t write an annual review without taking the time to thank everyone who shared or signed a deal with us in 2019 — be it founders, angel investors, LPs or other VCs.
 Thank you very much for choosing us a trusted business partner!
 Our continued success is dependent on your continued support.
-To return the favor, the entire Speedinvest Network Effects team will continue to work hard on your behalf and share interesting opportunities and ideas with you whenever possible.
+To return the favor, the entire Speedinvest Marketplaces & Consumer team will continue to work hard on your behalf and share interesting opportunities and ideas with you whenever possible.
 We’re excited to continue working together in 2020!

 If you enjoyed reading Part 1 of my 2019 review, follow me here on Medium (Mathias Ockenfels) and on Twitter.
 Stay tuned for Part 2 and Part 3, which will be released soon!